-Dr. Garry Rumbles is a Research Fellow at the National Renewable Energy Laboratory (NREL).
+Dr. Garry Rumbles is a research fellow at the National Renewable Energy Laboratory (NREL).
 He joined NREL in 2000 and is widely recognized for his research in photochemistry and photophysics of conjugated molecular systems, energy conversion in organic light emitting diodes and organic photovoltaic devices, and nanoscale morphology.

-Dr. Rumbles' current research interests are in solar energy with a focus on the basic science of solar photoconversion processes and photoinduced electron transfer processes in polymer-based nanostructured interfaces.
+Rumbles' research interests are in solar energy with a focus on the basic science of solar photoconversion processes and photoinduced electron transfer processes in polymer-based nanostructured interfaces.
 His primary research expertise lies in photochemistry and photophysics, with a specialty in kinetics.

 - Excited-state kinetics in synthetic polymers; cis-trans isomerization of natural chromophores

 in biomolecules; spectroscopy of transient, gas-phase molecules; photophysics at solid-solution

 interfaces; third-order nonlinear optical properties of conjugated molecules; frequency

 upconversion and optical refrigeration in dye solutions; and the fundamental photophysics

 of conjugated (electroluminescent) polymers, colloidal quantum dots, and single-walled

 - Laser-based experiments (time-resolved fluorescence spectroscopy; time-resolved resonance

 wave-induced fluorescence spectroscopy; picosecond coherent anti-Stokes Raman spectroscopy;